-Germaine Mason, who won silver for Britain at the 2008 Games in Beijing, has died in a motorbike crash in Jamaica.
-Photograph: Fabrice Coffrini / AFP
+Germaine Mason, the British athlete who won a high jump silver medal at the 2008 Olympics, has died in a motorcycle accident in Jamaica.

 The 34-year-old was riding at the front of a convoy with a number of athletes, including Usain Bolt and the 2005 world championship 100m silver medallist Michael Frater, as well as the former Bolton defender Ricardo Gardner, when he lost control of his bike on the Palisadoes main road in Kingston.

 Unconfirmed reports suggest he was trying to avoid a vehicle that had lost control on the other side of the road.
 He was pronounced dead at the scene.